 Physician Extender Responsibilities

-Physician extenders are state licensed healthcare professionals who are employed or contracted by physicians to examine and treat Medicare members.
+Physician extenders are state licensed health care professionals who are employed or contracted by physicians to examine and treat Medicare members.
 These are Advanced Registered Nurse Practitioners (ARNP) and Physician Assistants (PA).
-When physician extender provides care, they must:
+When a physician extender provides care, they must:

 - Be supervised by a physician.
 The physician must be on the premises at all times when the physician extender is seeing patients.

-- Ensure that the member knows of their credentials.
-The member should be aware that they might not see a medical doctor.
+- Ensure the member is made aware of their credentials.
+The member should be aware they might not see a medical doctor.

 - Get the sponsoring physician’s signature on all progress notes.